Gibsland, Louisiana: Coleman College

-The college closed in Gibsland in 1944.
-Among its graduates were the first president of Southern University in Baton Rouge, Dr. J. S. Clark, and Ada Bell Lewis Coleman.
-Ada Coleman was the mother of Mildred Coleman Marks, Geraldine Coleman Gaillord, and the deceased McVicker Monroe Coleman, Jr., and Georgia Coleman McClaron.

-Professor Coleman, founder and president of Coleman College, died of injuries sustained in an automobile accident in March 1927 in Jackson, Mississippi.
-His great-grandson, John R. Marks, III, in 2003 became the mayor of the capital city of Tallahassee, Florida.

-Later in 1944, Coleman College re-opened for another decade in Shreveport.
-By 1946, the trustees had made the last payment on property in the Mooretown community at 3701 Hollywood Avenue, the current location of Winnfield Funeral Home.
-Decreased enrollment caused the school to close once again in the middle 1950s.
+Coleman College (also known as Coleman Academy) was a segregated African American secondary school founded in Gibsland in 1887 by O. L. Coleman; it was the first secondary school for Black students in northern Louisiana.
+It was affiliated with the Baptist Church, and supported by the American Baptist Home Mission Society.
+The institution produced primarily teachers and ministers.

+The school remained in the community until the Great Depression, in which it closed in 1937.
+It later re-opened in Shreveport in 1943, and remained there until the 1950s.

 Railroad history

 First incorporated in 1889, the Louisiana & North West Railroad Company operates 62 mi of shortline between Gibsland and McNeil, Arkansas.
 The LNW interchanges on both ends of the line: with the Union Pacific (former St. Louis Southwestern) in McNeil; and with Kansas City Southern (former MidSouth, ICG) at Gibsland.

-For many years the road was well-known among railfans for its unusual stable of F7 "covered wagons"—unusual motive power of choice for a backwoods southern shortline.
+For many years the road was well known among railfans for its unusual stable of F7 "covered wagons"—unusual motive power of choice for a backwoods southern shortline.
 In the early 1990s, the F units were sold off to various places, gradually replaced by Geeps from various locations.
 The LNW shops are located at Gibsland, a few hundred yards from one of the busiest interchange diamonds in all of the state.
 For decades, three different railroads interchanged in Gibsland.
 The switching activity could get so hectic the daily routine was known among railfans as the "Gibsland Shuffle."

+Death of Bonnie and Clyde

+On May 23, 1934, Bonnie Parker and Clyde Barrow, an infamous pair of bandits, were killed by law enforcement officers off Louisiana Highway 154, south of Gibsland toward Sailes.